whyoleg/cryptography-kotlin/PLANS.md

     * OpenSSL3 engine for JVM (may be JS/WASM)
     * OpenSSL 1.1.1 - is it needed?
     * Apple: EC/RSA via Security framework (no DER key encoding out of the box)
+  * WASM WASI - is there something available?
   * align exceptions between engines
 * MPP encoding
     * JWT/JWK support (JOSE)